 I was excited to take this voyage and I tried to not put any specific expectations on what I would see.
 I have been on a lot of small ship cruises and the Spitsbergen was really special.
 It has similarities to Antarctica and Alaska but it is also completely unique.
 I think my photos can convey some of this better than words and I ended up with more than a few that are special to me.
 For travelers interested in wilderness and wildlife, I can highly recommend a Spitsbergen voyage.
 If possible I would recommend that travelers book one of the longer voyages both for the variety of experience, but also for the added days to have more wildlife encounters.
 You simply have more chances to see the polar bears and other wildlife if you are on a longer voyage (like the 11 day version that aims to circumnavigate Spitsbergen).

 This Realm of the Polar Bear cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Read all AdventureSmith small ship cruise reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.